SamGuven/2025-PSU-REU-River/README.md

 Project

-├ 2025-PSU-REU-River (this code)
+├ 2025-PSU-REU-Sam (this code)

-├	datasets (any datasets intended to be used for training or validation)
+├	eurocity_data (any datasets intended to be used for training or validation)

     └ ECP (eurocity persons database) -- can be obtained from https://eurocity-dataset.tudelft.nl/eval/overview/statistics